bcbio/bcbio-nextgen/scripts/ansible/README.md

 automation compared to other
 [Cloud integration](http://bcbio-nextgen.readthedocs.io/en/latest/contents/cloud.html)
 within bcbio.
-The additional control over managing resources allows researchers to reduce costs and use spot or interruptable instances at the cost of requiring more hands on attention during runs.
+The additional control over managing resources allows researchers to reduce costs and use spot or preemptible instances at the cost of requiring more hands on attention during runs.
 If runs fail or need custom downstream analysis you can stop the larger run instances and work with a smaller, cheaper machine.